Skip main navigation

 Boosting Family Readiness

-Change is constant for many families, but even more so for military families who regularly adapt to new surroundings due to experiencing relocations, adjusting to new routines when a family member is deployed, and facing the daily grind of operational stress.
+Change is constant for many families but even more so for military families.
+Military families regularly adapt to new surroundings due to experiencing relocations and adjusting to new routines when a family member is deployed.

-Just as service members can build mission readiness, families can also take steps to boost their readiness.
-Family readiness is a military family's ability to use physical, psychological, social and spiritual resources to prepare for, adapt to and grow from military lifestyle demands.
+Just as service members can build mission readiness, families can also take steps to boost their resilience.
+Family readiness is a military family’s ability to use physical, psychological, social, and spiritual resources to prepare for, adapt to, and grow from military lifestyle demands.
 By helping family members feel more secure and connected in daily life, families can build their capacity to adapt to the stressors and changes associated with military life.
-This not only helps keep relationships strong but can help protect the psychological health of children who may struggle with change, fears or missing a parent.
+This not only helps keep relationships strong, but can help protect the psychological health of children who may struggle with change, fears, or missing a parent.
 Also, the more adaptable military families are, the better able they are to support their service member.

 The Department of Defense offers service-specific resources to help military families boost their readiness.
 Programs may vary by branch and location, and may include referrals to local community resources, outreach programs for families new to the military, classes in parenting or stress management, or help for families undergoing a permanent change of station.